s14321k/Interview-Qusions-markdowns/SpringBoot.md

 <details>
 <summary><strong>📊 Logging with SLF4J + Logback</strong></summary>

-### SLF4J is used for logging with support from Logback.
+### SLF4J is used for logging with support from Logback

 ```java
 private static final Logger logger = LoggerFactory.getLogger(YourClass.class);